Liam-Deacon/CLEED/doc/manual/part-2/ch06-program-description.rst

   case of normal incidence and isotropic vibrations can be treated by the current version.
 - The non-symmetrised version :code:`cleed_nsym` does not have this restriction.
-It is more flexible and can treat most cases of surface geometries, provided, there is at least one bulk inter-layer distance greater than MIN_DIST = 1.1 A.
+It is more flexible and can treat most cases of surface geometries, provided, there is at least one bulk inter-layer distance greater than MIN_DIST = 1.1 \AA.

 Both program versions can use the same input files, whereby :code:`cleed_sym` needs some additional information which is ignored by :code:`cleed_nsym`.
 In any case it is strongly